 You Feel Good After Spending Time With Them

 By contrast, if you spend an entire day with your friends and feel out-of-sorts or guilty afterwards, your pals may not be as positive as they could be.
-Your friends don't necessarily need to encourage you to run marathons or help you brainstorm ideas for the next great American novel, but they do need to help your self-esteem flourish and give you an all-around good feeling about the world.
+Your friends don't necessarily need to encourage you to run marathons or help you brainstorm ideas for the next great American novel, but they do need to give you an all-around good feeling.

 Negative Behavior That Can Bring You Down